elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/001-ways-to-load-code.md

 end
 ```

 But really, optional dependencies are things I very rarely need to think about.
-There are valid use cases for them, but unless something is very difficult to install or your project is specifically meant to wrap various mutually exclusive dependencies, I typically will just load up all my dependencies regardless of whether the user ends up using them.
-This policy has not caused me any problems, but your mileage will certainly vary depending on the type of work you are doing.
+There are valid use cases for them, but unless something is very difficult to
+install or your project is specifically meant to wrap various mutually exclusive
+dependencies, I typically will just load up all my dependencies regardless of
+whether the user ends up using them.
+This policy has not caused me problems,
+but your mileage will vary depending on the type of work you are doing.

-On a somewhat tangential note, I try to avoid things like dynamic require calls in which I walk over a file list generated from something like `Dir.glob()` or the like.
+On a somewhat tangential note, I try to avoid things like dynamic require calls
+in which I walk over a file list generated from something like `Dir.glob()` or
+the like.
 I also avoid using `Bundler.require()`, even when I use bundler.
+The
-The reason I avoid these things is because I like to be able control the exact order in which my files and my dependencies are being loaded.
-It's possible to not have to worry about this sort of thing, but doing so requires a highly disciplined way of organizing your code so that files can be loaded independently.
-But that general opinion is possibly the subject of another article, and we've covered enough for one day! :)
+reason I avoid these things is because I like to be able control the exact order
+in which my files and my dependencies are being loaded.
+It's possible to not
+have to worry about this sort of thing, but doing so requires a highly
+disciplined way of organizing your code so that files can be loaded
+independently.

 ### Questions / Feedback

-I hope this background story about the various ways to load code along with the few bits of advice I've offered in the end here have been useful to you.
-I am happy to answer whatever questions you have; just leave a comment below.
+I hope this background story about the various ways to load code along with the
+few bits of advice I've offered in the end here have been useful to you.
+I am
+happy to answer whatever questions you have; just leave a comment below.